JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - available acceleration;

-- in winter the fast drive often starts at 40–60 kW until the battery warms up;
+- in winter, fast charging often starts at 40–60 kW until the battery warms up;

-- after 2–3 consecutive charges the power drops to avoid overheating;
+- after 2–3 consecutive charges, power drops to prevent overheating;

-- Even with a hot battery, some charging stations do not exceed 50–60 kW.
+- even with a warm battery, some charging stations do not exceed 50–60 kW.

-➡️ These are not defects, but protection strategies used by Stellantis to ensure the useful life of the battery.
+➡️ These are not defects, but protection strategies used by Stellantis to guarantee battery life.

 🏙️ Urban use

-- Having the climate on and stop-and-go driving increase fuel consumption.
+- AC on and stop-and-go driving increase consumption.

 🛣️ Highway use